gohugoio/hugo/docs/content/en/content-management/organization/index.md

 The following items are defined in this order for a specific reason: items explained further down in the list will override earlier items, and not all of these items can be defined in front matter:

-### `filename`

-This isn't in the front matter, but is the actual name of the file minus the extension.
-This will be the name of the file in the destination (e.g., `content/posts/my-post.md` becomes `example.com/posts/my-post/`).

 ### `slug`

-When defined in the front matter, the `slug` can take the place of the filename for the destination.
+When defined in the front matter, the `slug` can take the place of the normalized `title` for the destination.

 {{< code file="content/posts/old-post.md" >}}
 ---
-title: New Post
+title: My Post
 slug: "new-post"
 ---
 {{< /code >}}